-Micro Small and Medium Enterprises play a vital role in economic development of country.
-It is providing large scale employment the following suggestions are offered for the development of MSMEs.
-State & Central government have to increase the budget allocation for MSMEs sector & provide assistance to MSMEs for strengthening the share Capital, banks to increase loan amount, government have tax exemption for MSMEs & provide marketing facilities, transport facilities and subsidies, government has to provide raw material, machinery and equipment directly to the MSMEs order to maintain and also providing training in machines, government gas to take necessary steps in order to sale the MSMEs products through e - commerce like amazon, snapdeal, and flipkart etc., government has to establish new industrial parks and developing the infrastructural facilities & promotion policies, government should be conduct training and development, awareness programmes, government has to relaxation in labour laws & red tape and governments need to conduct health checkup camps.
+Micro small and medium enterprises play a vital role in economic development as country.
+It is providing large scale employment.
+This paper has covered employment of MSMEs in Telangana State.
+Investment of MSMEs in Telangana State, and number of MSMEs in Telangana State.
+The following suggestions are offered for the development of MSMEs.
+State & Central government have to increase the budget allocation for MSMEs sector & provide assistance to MSMEs for strengthening the share Capital, banks to increase loan amount, government have tax exemption for MSMEs & provide marketing facilities, transport facilities and subsidies, government has to provide raw material, machinery and equipment directly to the MSMEs order to maintain and also providing training in machines, government gas to take necessary steps in order to sale the MSMEs products through the commerce like amazon, snapdeal, and flipkart etc., government has to establish new industrial parks and developing the infrastructural facilities & promotion policies, government should be conduct training and development, awareness programmes, government has to relaxation in labour laws & red tape and governments need to conduct health checkup camps.